kairosdb/kairosdb/src/docs/restapi/QueryMetrics.rst

 See :doc:`Grouping by Value <ValueGrouping>` for information on how to group by data point values.

+See :doc:`Grouping by Bins <BinGrouping>` for information on how to group by bins.

-Note that grouping by a time range or by value can slow down the query.
+Note that grouping by a time range, by value, or by bins can slow down the query.

 *exclude_tags*